Bruno Tonioli may not appear in person on Strictly Come Dancing this year, it's been reported.

 “Of course, he’s still very much part of the Strictly family and is keen to appear on a video link several times through the series," they added.

 Shirley Ballas, Craig Revel Horwood and Motsi Mabuse are all expected to return to the judging panel.

-It's said there likely won't be a fourth judge despite Anton Du Beke proving a fan favourite after temporarily sitting in last year.
+If Bruno can't male it, it's said there likely won't be a fourth judge despite Anton Du Beke proving a fan favourite after temporarily sitting in last year.

 Anton was called up to the panel after Motsi had to take two weeks out in order to self-isolate.